How do You Reconnect With Your Spouse?

 Causes of the Loss of Passion in Marriage

 It’s pretty simple, women and men need different things to feel a connection with someone.
 Both on the physical and emotional level we have different needs to feel appreciated and loved.
-That’s why in the Bible God gives different instructions to the husband and wife.

 What happens to most marriages, is over time we get caught up in our daily life.
 We allow life to get in the way.
 Remember when you were first married that if you and your husband were making out, the dishes could just wait?
 What happened to that?
 I know I have been guilty of the “I’m too tired” excuse.
 I even have days when I have to remember if I told my husband I loved him.
 It’s sad.
 But you can fix it.